Erallie/diarian/README.md

 	- Create daily notes on any day from the calendar.
 	- Commands to navigate between daily notes.
 	- Display attached images on the tiles of days that include them.
-- An **On this day** review pane in the sidebar with the included settings:
+- An **On this day** review pane in the sidebar.
+	- Specify in the settings:
 		- The interval between days to review (eg. every 3 months)
 		- How long ago to start including notes (eg. 6 months ago or earlier)
+	- Get notified when there are daily notes to review.
 - Import a pre-existing journal from [Diarium](https://diariumapp.com/).
 - A rating for each daily note that displays in the status bar.
 - Insert a timestamp into the active note.